-After admission to candidacy, a student must register for minimum of 10 semester hours of dissertation or other appropriate graduate credit during the completion of the degree program.
-A student must register for a minimum of 3 hours of credit in any semester when using university facilities, and or faculty/staff time.
+After admission to candidacy, a student on assistantship must register for 18 semester hours of dissertation or other appropriate graduate credit during the completion of the degree program.
+A student not on assistantship must register for a minimum of 3 hours of credit in any semester when using university facilities, and or faculty/staff time.

 Application for Graduation

 Students may graduate at the end of any of the three semesters.
-A Registrar's Graduation Form must be filed, and a graduation fee must be paid by no later than Friday of the second full week (the first full week for summer) of classes for each semester's graduation.
-For the specific dates, check the "Important Dates/Deadlines" list in the "Current Students" section of the Graduate School home page.
+An application for graduation must be filed with the Graduate School no later than Friday of the second full week (the first full week for summer) of classes in the semester of the anticipated graduation date.
+To avoid a $50 late, complete graduation application according to deadlines of the Grad School.
+You may now apply online in Athena.